Michele Christiansen: Judicial career

 Huntsman appointed Forster a Third Judicial District Court judge in May 2007.
 Her docket was about 85 percent criminal cases and 15 percent civil cases.
 For 18 months, she presided over a mental health court, a specialty court in which members of the defense, the prosecution and medical providers work as a team to resolve and deal with criminal defendants that suffer from mental health problems.

 When Huntsman left the governorship in 2009 to be the United States Ambassador to China, Huntsman chose Forster to swear him in.
 Governor Gary Herbert appointed Forster to the Utah Court of Appeals in May 2010.
 She was unanimously confirmed by the Utah State Senate in June 2010.

-Service to legal profession and community
+Community involvement

-Judge Forster has been extensively involved in various professional organizations over the years.
-In fall of 2004, Judge Forster was profiled in the University of Utah’s alumni magazine, Continuum.
+Forster has been extensively involved in various professional organizations over the years.
+In the fall of 2004, Forster was profiled in the University of Utah’s alumni magazine, Continuum.
 She served as a member of the University of Utah Young Alumni Board from 2004–2007.
 In 2009, Judge Forster was recognized on the Utah Legal Elite List compiled by Utah Business magazine.
-The following is a listing of profession and community activities: